Psalms For Life

 I’ll put my hope in your good name.

 David wrote this after Doeg, Saul’s cutthroat Edomite employee, told Saul he’d seen the priests at the nation’s shrine assist David.
 Doeg knew well that this would throw Saul into a murderous rage, but he cared only about what it would do for himself—namely, win him Saul’s favor and rewards.
-When Saul’s guards blanched at his order to slaughter all the priests, Doeg stepped up to massacre hundreds of innocent people.
-And instead of feeling remorse, he was proud of his brutality.
+When his guards blanched at Saul’s order to slaughter all the priests, Doeg stepped up to massacre hundreds of innocent people.
+And instead of feeling remorse, he boasted about his brutality.
 Like so many others, he’d embraced the twin lies that material wealth and power are all that matter, and we get ahead by ruthlessly looking out for “Number One.”

-David knows how laughable this brute’s view of reality is, that he loves all the wrong things, and his life will eventually be cut short.
+David knows how laughable Doeg’s view of reality is, that he loves all the wrong things, and his life will eventually be cut short.
 So he directly challenges his lies, insisting that this bigshot’s evil hasn’t diminished God’s commitment to care for his own.
-Implicitly, David also challenges everyone vulnerable to following the bigshot, similarly relying on their own intelligence and abilities, not to do so, but to trust in God’s unfailing love instead.
+Implicitly, David also challenges everyone vulnerable to following the bigshot, similarly relying on their own intelligence, abilities, and ruthlessness.
+He challenges them not to do that, but to trust in God’s unfailing love instead.
 Like David, we truly flourish only by living in fellowship with God, within the community of his loyal servants, hoping in his goodness.

 Trusting myself, not you, Lord, I end up stepping on others in my drive to get on top.
-But when I trust you and obey, you make me strong.
-Help me to tap into your strength and grow like an olive tree in your house, hoping in your unfailing mercy and goodness.
+But when I trust and obey you, you make me strong.
+Help me to tap into all your grace and grow like an olive tree in your house, hoping in your unfailing mercy and goodness.
 Amen.

-In your spare moments today, ponder these words:
+In your free moments today, ponder these words:

 But me?
 I’m like an olive tree